alexandrera/gistValidation/README.md

   ![image](https://user-images.githubusercontent.com/15263937/178340061-51b11679-b324-4c00-a77e-408426ad2808.png)

-  4. Travis CI integration was implemented but build is failing due to an error related to maven surefire
+  4. Travis CI integration implemented

 ### To be improved:
  - Use the encoded token as a system variable, this way the encryption will not be necessary